ndau/integration-tests/README.md

 - [X] `chaostool` can set a value, and a different instance of `chaostool` can retrieve it
 - [X] `chaostool` can set a value, and a different instance of `chaostool` cannot overwrite it (i.e. namespaces work)
 - [X] `chaostool` can list the history of a value
-- [X] `chaostool` can send a non-whitelisted SCP but it it not accepted
-- [X] `ndwhitelist` can whitelist a SCP
-- [X] `chaostool` can send a whitelisted SCP and it is accepted

-### Two validator nodes

-- [*] Two validator nodes pass all single validator node tests
-- [X] When node power is equal, and one node has whitelisted a SCP but the other has not, a transaction setting that SCP is not accepted
-- [ ] `chaostool` can send Globally Trusted Validator Change transactions and see those updates reflected in the consensus
-- [ ] When one node has >2/3 of the voting power, and that node has whitelisted a SCP but the other has not, a transaction setting that SCP is accepted
-- [ ] `chaostool` can set a value in on one node and retrieve it from the other node

-[*]: Some tests currently skipped because test implementation incomplete.

-### Four validator nodes and six verifier nodes

-- [ ] a verifier can have voting power added and become a validator
-- [ ] a validator can have its voting power rescinded and become a verifier

 ### Dynamic nodes